Bringing values down to earth

 Values-based Retrospective – The TL;DR (Too long; Didn’t Read) version:

 Create a matrix of your values as rows, and some classic retro categories such as plus/delta as columns.
 Then run a “generate insights” activity in which you try to see what you’re doing that upholds a value or flies in the face of it and could be improved.
-Afterwards continue the retrospective as usual by deciding what to focus on, getting to the root cause, coming up with experiments and committing to some change.
+Afterward continue the retrospective as usual by deciding what to focus on, getting to the root cause, coming up with experiments, and committing to some change.

 The Value of a Values-based Retrospective